kartikchelani/GNN-fakenews_detect/README.md

 ### this project has taken inspitration from the paper https://arxiv.org/pdf/1902.06673v1.pdf
 ### and github code https://github.com/safe-graph/GNN-FakeNews

-Fake news poses a big threat to us and this project aims to detecting fake news and labeling them as True or False where True represents a tweet that is acurally true and False represnets a tweet that contains fake news.

-This project uses a Graphical Neural Network which is the best route to go down because it’s the most accurate for social media data because people are connected with one other
+Per request by the author of the paper please cite the paper using the following command in your python file:
 @inproceedings{dou2021user,
   title={User Preference-aware Fake News Detection}, author={Dou, Yingtong and Shu, Kai and Xia, Congying and Yu, Philip S. and Sun, Lichao}, booktitle={Proceedings of the 44nd International ACM SIGIR Conference on Research and Development in Information Retrieval}, year={2021}
 }

+Fake news poses a big threat to us and this project aims to detecting fake news and labeling them as True or False where True represents a tweet that is acurally true and False represnets a tweet that contains fake news.

+This project uses a Graphical Neural Network which is the best route to go down because it’s the most accurate for social media data because people are connected with one other

 To run this code,